b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 correlation pitfalls in @sec:assoc_pred_corr_pitfalls.

-Anyway, the interpretation of the correlation coefficient differs depending on a textbook and a field of science, but for biology it is approximated by those
+Anyway, the interpretation of the correlation coefficient differs depending on a textbook and a field of science, but in biology it is approximated by those
 cutoffs:

 - `abs(r)` = [0 - 0.2) - very weak correlation